kevinlondon/kevinlondon.github.io/_posts/2022-06-03-reflections-amazon-career.md

 ---
 layout: post
 title: Reflections on my Amazon Career
-date: 2022-06-02 15:53:01.000000000 -07:00
+date: 2022-06-03 07:53:01.000000000 -07:00
 ---

-After four years at Amazon, my last day is June 3rd.
-I start another adventure soon.
-For now, I'd like to look back upon the last four years and share my take-aways.
+After four years at Amazon, today is my last day.
+I'd like to look back and share my take-aways.

 When I joined Amazon, I wanted to learn what made Amazon successful across so many industries.
-I've learned more than
-I anticipated at the beginning of my journey.
-Amazon's engineering culture and infusion of [Leadership Principles](https://www.amazon.jobs/en/principles) (LPs) has led to its success.
-In particular, Amazon's willingness to serve its customers and make big bets have proven particularly fruitful.
+After four years, I can say Amazon's engineering culture and infusion of [Leadership Principles](https://www.amazon.jobs/en/principles) (LPs) makes it successful.

-Here's what I'm taking away from my time here, in LP language:
+Here's what I'm taking from my time, in LP language:

 #### Customer Obsession